krluse/alx-low_level_programming/0x03-debugging/README.md

-Description of what each script does :
+Description of each script :